nordeim/Excel-Tool/README.md

 ## 1.1 Executive Summary

-I will create a **production-grade, AI-agent-ready Python tool** for Excel manipulation that prioritizes **zero formula errors, template preservation, and systematic validation**.
+You will create a **production-grade, AI-agent-ready Python tool** for Excel manipulation that prioritizes **zero formula errors, template preservation, and systematic validation**.
 The tool will use **openpyxl as the primary engine** with optional pandas integration, featuring a **recursive validation pipeline** that ensures every file meets the quality standards from the original methodology document.

 ---